reabel/BoC-Weather-Spring/readme.md

 - May also need your bin `export PATH=$PATH:$JAVA_HOME/bin`

+- Application was build with Maven, so look for dependencies within `pom.xml`

 ## Additional Notes on Running / Exporting

 - To Run Application Locally: `./mvnw spring-boot:run`